grafana/grafana/docs/sources/administration/configuration.md

 <hr>

 ## [ngalerting]

 For more information about the NGAlert feature in Grafana, refer to [Unified Alerting]({{< relref "../unified-alerting/_index.md" >}}}).

 ### admin_config_poll_interval_seconds

-How frequently we poll for admin config changes.
-Default value is `60`.
+Specify the frequency of polling for admin config changes.
+The default value is `60`

 <hr>